SilenZcience/cat_win/DOCUMENTATION.md

 ### <a id="----hexedit">-#, --hexedit</a>

-Opens a simple Hex-Editor to write/edit the Content of any provided File one by one.
+Opens a simple Hex-Editor to write/edit the Content of any provided File.
 Not-existing Files will be opened first and existing Ones will be able to be edited after that.
 The Editor will not save Changes automatically.
 Note that ^D (Ctrl-D) is reserved for the KeyboardInterrupt meaning that it will stop the entire Program instantly.